-If you are bugging out in a group, then you can probably afford to pack more items in your BOB because you can distribute the weight.
-But then you also have to factor in the possibility that you get separated – meaning that a team member could be left without vital supplies because they were in someone else’s backpack!
+If you are bugging out in a group, then you can probably afford to pack more gear in your Bug Out Bags because you can distribute the weight.
+But then you also have to factor in the possibility that you get separated – meaning that a team member could be left without vital supplies because they were in someone else’s BOB.

-Remember the rule of threes: you can go 3 minutes without air, 3 days without water, and 3 weeks without food.
+Remember the survival rule of threes: you can go 3 minutes without air, 3 days without water, and 3 weeks without food.
 Considering this, you better prioritize water in your Bug Out Bag!
 The problem is that water is heavy and bulky to carry, so the more water you bring the less room you will have for other items.
 I personally keep 1 quart of water (per person) in my family’s Bug Out Bag.
 I also have water purification tablets and a camping water filter.

 Your Bug Out Bag is for survival, not for fun!
 I recommend MRE (Meals Ready to Eat) for your Bug Out Bag because they are very dense, compact, and deliver a lot of calories for the size.
 Also, they don’t taste very good – which is actually a plus.
 If you packed something tasty like granola bars, you’d probably eat through them too quickly.

-Protection from the Elements
+Category 4: Protection from the Elements

 Your shelter should protect you from the elements while you are inside, but what about while you are fleeing?
 If you are bugging out in a cold climate, then you better have warm clothes in your Bug Out Bag.
-It could be raining, so you need to have a rain jacket or poncho, plus waterproof boots (I consider this an essential part of a BOB because wet feet will get blistered and it will be painful to walk).
+It could be raining, so you need to have a rain jacket or poncho, plus waterproof boots (I personally consider boots an essential part of a BOB because wet feet will get blistered and it will be painful to walk).